Sexually Abused by a priest of the Diocese of Erie? Talk to a lawyer today.

-There will be a deadline to file your claim with the Diocese of Erie, so it is important that you act today to protect your rights.
+Claims must be registered with the Diocese of Erie’s compensation by May 31, 2019, so it is important that you act today to protect your rights.
 Contact us today.

-We have identified 57 Catholic priests accused of sexually abusing minors in the Diocese of Erie.
+We have identified 94 people accused of sexually abusing minors in the Diocese of Erie.

-Through our own investigation, we have identified 57 priests publicly accused of sexual misconduct with children in the Diocese of Erie.
-The following list of 57 priests includes habitual offenders and other priests who allegedly committed abuse.
+Through our own investigation, we have identified dozens of priests publicly accused of sexual misconduct with children in the Diocese of Erie, along with more than two dozen lay employees.
+The following list of 94 people includes habitual offenders and other priests who allegedly committed abuse.
 In some cases, priests were alleged to have abused children at multiple parishes and were transferred from assignment to assignment even after the allegations first came to the attention of the Diocese of Erie: